vermiculator/fragments/src/content/vault/entities/Gather.md

 title: "Gather"
 short-title: "Gather"
 full-title: "Gather"
-summary: Gather is an offline-first mobile app for collecting and organizing photos, notes, and other media.
+summary: "Gather is an offline-first mobile app for collecting and organizing photos, notes, and other media.
 It merges physical and online discoveries into themed collections you can sort and revisit without notifications.
-Built by Spencer and optionally syncing with Are.na, it’s a quiet tool for tending attention and memory.
+Built by Spencer and optionally syncing with Are.na, it’s a quiet tool for tending attention and memory."
 kind: articles
 url: https://help.are.na/docs/partner-guides/gather
 published_date: 2024-06-13